-The Long Range Planning and Environment Committee shall prepare and review strategic planning initiatives of the university and review progress in achieving those goals.
-It shall take into consideration the sustainability and the physical state of the university as it influences the academic mission and include any deficiencies and proposed initiatives in a report to the Senate.
-The Long Range Planning Committee shall consist of one faculty member per college, each to be elected by his or her college, and three members at large elected by the Academic Senate.
+The Long Range Planning Committee shall prepare and review strategic planning initiatives of the university and review progress in achieving those goals.
+The Long Range Planning Committee shall consist of eight collegial representatives, each to be elected by his or her college, one member of the educational development faculty elected by that group, and three members at large elected by the Academic Senate.

 - LRPEC1 Review status of Strategic Plan as it pertains to faculty.

 - LRPEC3 Investigate the impact on global sustainability (e.g. carbon footprint) of sourcing, service items, menu selections, packaging and waste disposal policies at RIT food services and make recommendations in line with RIT’s leadership in sustainability.

 - LRPEC4 Compare RIT against our benchmark schools regarding the extent of its Faculty governance.
 Make recommendations for evolving shared governance at RIT.
 To be revisited after the Summit on Academic Governance, 12.11.18.

 - LRPEC5 Determine the state of gender inclusivity across the campus.

 - Investigate the status restroom facilities in the academic buildings, including how many bathrooms/stalls by gender, gender inclusive status, condition (e.g. worn, broken, not working), last renovation, and building usage (faculty/staff/students).
 Make recommendations as appropriate in relation to campus welfare, e.g., priority for renovations.